DRA’s region encompasses 252 counties and parishes in parts of Alabama, Arkansas, Illinois, Kentucky, Louisiana, Mississippi, Missouri, and Tennessee.

 Isolated areas are within a non-distressed county or parish that are not experiencing the same level of economic success as the rest of the region.
 This phenomenon is due to a variety of reasons, such as a lack of access to resources or economic development opportunities.
 Isolated areas have lower economic prospects, outcomes, and outlook compared to the overall county or parish.
 Because these particular isolated areas are found within areas of higher economic success, the nuanced and particular strategies needed to have an impact may be different.
 For example, an isolated area within a county or parish may be a neighborhood that is not connected to the city’s key economic centers and resources, resulting in limited access to opportunities and growth.
 This can also happen to a specific group of people within an area that is not benefiting from the same economic growth as the rest of the area.

-To analyze these isolated areas, the Delta Regional Authority utilized census tracts within a non-distressed area and assessed them along measures that indicate their economic level relative to differ from the overall economic level of the non-distressed region.
+To analyze these isolated areas, the Delta Regional Authority utilized census tracts within a non-distressed area and assessed them along measures that indicate their economic level relative to the overall economic level of the non-distressed region.
 The Delta Regional Authority used two different measures to ascertain the economic level of a census tract: distress and poverty.

 To assess whether an area was distressed or not, the following criteria had to be met: